The Birth/Death project

 Lena Vani, she/her

-Co-Producer, Recording Technician, Performer
+Co-Producer, Recording Technician

 Lena is planning to give birth in the next couple of years, so she is thinking a lot about it.
 Her mother had a near-death experience this year, and Lena has been caring for her through her recovery.
 This project gives her a space to think about these thresholds in close proximity to each other, as it directly relates to her life.